mishangoti/sudo-info/Java.md

 > >     double d1 = 12.3
 >2.
 Non-primitive data types:
 > > The non-primitive data types include Classes, Interfaces, and Arrays.

+Type Casting
+> In Java, type casting is a method or process that converts a data type into another data type in both ways manually and automatically.
+The automatic conversion is done by the compiler and manual conversion performed by the programmer.
+>
+> Type casting
+> > Convert a value from one data type to another data type is known as type casting.
+> Types of Type Casting
+>
+> >1.
+Widening Type Casting
+> > Converting a lower data type into a higher one is called widening type casting.
+It is also known as implicit conversion or casting down.
+It is done automatically.
+It is safe because there is no chance to lose data.
+It takes place when:
+> >
+> > Both data types must be compatible with each other.
+> > The target type must be larger than the source type.
+> >
+> >     byte -> short -> char -> int -> long -> float -> double
+> >2.
+Narrowing Type Casting
+> >
+> > Converting a higher data type into a lower one is called narrowing type casting.
+It is also known as explicit conversion or casting up.
+It is done manually by the programmer.
+If we do not perform casting then the compiler reports a compile-time error.
+> >
+> >     double -> float -> long -> int -> char -> short -> byte

 Unicode System
 > Unicode is a universal international standard character encoding that is capable of representing most of the world's written languages.